-- Sometime after this there was a Jewish Festival; and Jesus went up to Jerusalem.
-There is in Jerusalem, near the sheep-gate, a bath with five colonnades around it.
-It is called in Hebrew 'Bethesda.'
-In these colonnades a large number of sick people were lying blind, lame, and crippled.39 One man who was there - 6 had been crippled for thirty-eight years.
-Jesus saw the man lying there, and, finding that he had been in this state a long time, said to him, "Do you wish to be cured?" - "I have no one, Sir," the sick man answered, "to put me into the bath when there is a troubling of the water, and, while I am getting to it, someone else steps down before me." - "Stand up," said Jesus, "take up your mat, and walk."
+- 5 Sometime after this there was a Jewish Festival; and Jesus went up to - 2 Jerusalem.
+There is in Jerusalem, near the sheep-gate, a bath with five - 3 colonnades round it.
+It is called in Hebrew "Bethesda."
+In these colonnades a large number of sick people were lying - blind, lame, and crip- - 5 pled.
+One man who was there had been crippled for thirty-eight years. - Jesus saw the man lying there, and, finding that he had been in this state a long time, said to him, 'Do you wish to be cured?' - 'I have no one, Sir,' the sick man answered, 'to put me into the bath when there is a troubling of the water, and, while I am getting to it, someone else steps down before me.' - Stand up,' said Jesus, 'take up your mat, and walk.'
 The man was cured immediately, and took up his mat and began walking.
 Now it was the Sabbath.
-So the religious authorities said to the man who had been cured, "This is the Sabbath; you must not carry your mat."
+So the religious authorities said to the man who had been cured,

+'This is the Sabbath; you must not carry your mat.'